HYDxGenius/Yolov5basedToy/readme.md

 Result Comparison Module : This is the most important and fundamental module of the application.

 Results display Module: This part is achieved to improve children's cognitive ability.

 ## Copyright and License
 [Licence](https://github.com/HYDxGenius/Yolov5basedToy/blob/main/LICENSE)
-## Version History

-List the historical versions of your project and significant updates.

 ## Contact Information
 This is for my Final Year Project, So if there is any questions please Contact me at scyyh8@nottingham.ac.uk